Automatic Debiased Machine Learning of Causal and Structural Effects: Average Linear Effects and Orthogonal Moment Functions

-\textsc{Example 5:} Average Equivalent Variation Bound.
-An explicit economic example is a bound on average equivalent variation for heterogenous demand. $Y$ is the share of income spent on a commodity and $X=(P_{1},Z),$ where $P_{1}$ is the price of the commodity and $Z$ includes income $Z_{1}$, prices of other goods, and other observable variables affecting utility.
-Let $\check{p}_{1}<\bar{p}_{1}$ be lower and upper prices over which the price of the commodity can change, $\kappa$ a bound on the income effect, and $\omega(z)$ some weight function.
-The object of interest is
+\textsc{Example 4:} (Average Equivalent Variation Bound).
+An economic example is a bound on average equivalent variation for heterogenous demand.
+Here $Y$ is the share of income spent on a commodity and $X=(P_{1},Z),$ where $P_{1}$ is the price of the commodity and $Z$ includes income $Z_{1}$, prices of other goods, and other observable variables affecting utility.
+Let $\check{p}_{1}<\bar{p}_{1}$ be lower and upper prices over which the price of the commodity can change, $\kappa$ a bound on the income effect, $ \omega(z)$ some weight function, and $U$ a random variable that is uniformly distributed over $(\check{p}_{1},\bar{p}_{1})$ and independent of $(Y,X).$ $ U $ can be thought of as one simulation draw from a uniform distribution on $ (\check{p}_{1},\bar{p}_{1}).$ The object of interest is